 Flying‐foxes first established a camp at Burdekin Park in November 2000.
-Grey‐headed Flying- foxes historically occupied the camp with populations varying seasonally over time (ranging from 2000 to up to 12,000).
-More recently, Little Red Flying‐foxes (LRF) have been utilising the site in significant numbers of up to 35,000.
-The land occupied by the main camp area is managed by Singleton Council, and is surrounded by residential properties.
+Grey‐headed Flying Foxes historically occupied the camp with populations varying seasonally over time (ranging from 2,000 to up to 12,000).
+More recently, the camp has largely relocated to the Hunter River upstream from the Dunolly Bridge.
+The land occupied by the camps is managed by Singleton Council, and is surrounded by residential properties.

 Grey‐headed Flying‐foxes are listed as a threatened species under both NSW and Commonwealth legislation, and management of flying‐foxes and their habitat is guided by legislative requirements.
 This species is highly mobile and camp populations vary widely over time due to food resource availability.
 In addition, the Burdekin Park flying‐fox Camp is designated as a Nationally Important Camp due to both numbers of flying‐foxes and the rearing of young that occurs at the Camp.

 FLYING FOX CAMP MANAGEMENT PLAN

 The Burdekin Park flying‐fox Camp Management Plan was developed as part of a Hunter regional program to harmonise flying‐fox Camp Management Plans for Central Coast Council, Mid Coast Council, Muswellbrook Council, Cessnock City Council, Port Stephens Council and Upper Hunter Shire Council.